iskandergaba/freethreading/docs/index.rst

    >>> get_ident()  # current thread or process identifier
    140247834...

-Only :func:`~freethreading.current_worker`, :class:`~freethreading.Worker`, and
+Only :class:`~freethreading.Worker`, :class:`~freethreading.WorkerPool`, :class:`~freethreading.WorkerPoolExecutor`,
-:class:`~freethreading.WorkerPoolExecutor` differ from the standard library naming, using "worker" as a unified term for both threads and processes.
+and :func:`~freethreading.current_worker` differ from the standard library naming, using "worker" as a term for both threads and processes.
 Here is an example:

 .. code-block:: pycon